Believing in accessibility for all

 9.0 Appeal of decision by complainant or their representative

-9.1 A complainant can appeal against restricted and or changes to contact.
-The appeal will be considered by a Director who has not been involved in the original decision.
+9.1 A complainant can appeal against restricted and or changes to contact when this policy is applied.
+The appeal will be considered by a member of the Senior Management Team.

 10.0 Reviewing decisions to implement policy